Jan 31 2020

 How Can I Be A Van Life Nomad?

 Have you ever wondered if it’s possible to quit your job, leave your ordinary life behind, and travel?
 Well, like they say, “anything is possible.”
 You can travel the country or even a lot of the world and live out of a van!
 I know it seems like it’s impossible, but it’s really simple.

 Life is too short to work more than half of your life away.
 You should strive for something bigger and better!
 Create a life where you are free!
-These work-from-home jobs are mostly chosen your own hours, and if you choose to be a freelancer, you are the boss!
-Society is taught to go to school, get a job, and work a 9-5 for the rest of your life, until one day you may be fortunate enough to retire and then if you are still in good health, and can afford it, then you can be free.
-At this point in life, you will have a stack of excuses why you can’t do this.
+These work from home jobs are mostly choose your own hours, and if you choose to be a freelancer, you are the boss!
+Society is taught to go to school, get a job and work a 9-5 for the rest of your life, until one day you may be fortunate enough to retire and then if you are still in good health, and can afford it, then you can be free.
+At this point in life you will have a stack of excuses why you can’t do this.
 Family, funds, health, etc. Even though there is no excuse for living the life you desire, unfortunately, society says otherwise.